Hamilton Historic Main Street

 Some of our successful projects this year have included completing the Community Survey and Stakeholder Survey, nominating a new board member, and networking to community organizations and explain the purpose of Main Street.

-Our Promotions Committee is led by Advisory Board members Linda Catoe, Jim Eidson, and The Honorable Jim McInnis, along with Ex Officio member Joni Hoxsey.
+Our Promotions Committee is led by Advisory Board members Linda Catoe and Jim Eidson, along with Ex Officio member Joni Hoxsey.

 The focus is to help preserve our past while looking to the future, gathering information on our strengths and marketing them.